devdatalab/paper-shrug/README.md

 ------

 ### A)  Data Sources
-The data comes from 1990, 1998, 2005, and 2013 Economic Censuses (3rd through 6th rounds) and 1991, 2001, 2011 Population Censuses and Village/Town Directories reported by the Indian government.
+- The data comes from 1990, 1998, 2005, and 2013 Economic Censuses (3rd through 6th rounds) and 1991, 2001, 2011 Population Censuses and Village/Town Directories reported by the Indian government.
+- Night Lights data used in paper analysis are annual composites of remotely sensed data from the Defense Meteorological Satellite Program Operational Linescan System (DMSP-OLS) at 30 arc second resolution.
+- Consumption per capita comparisons in this paper also utilize data from the National Sample Survey (NSS) and India Human Development Survey (IHDS).

 ### B) Datasets
  We include two types of datasets in Stata format: